 Skip to main content

-Every page should have a link at the top, that would allow website visitors to bypass navigation, and quickly get to the main content.
-It is helpful for website visitors with screen readers as well as website visitors only using keyboard functionality, allowing them to get to the meat of the actual page without having to sort through your navigation.
+Every page should have a link at the top that allows website visitors to bypass navigation and quickly access the main content.
+This is particularly helpful for website visitors with screen readers, as well as those using only keyboard functionality, enabling them to get to the page's main content without having to navigate through the site's structure.

-It is especially important for sites that have a lot pages or contain a mega menu with many links.
-Without the ability to skip the navigation, website visitors with screen readers may get annoyed and leave without reading the content they wanted to access.
+It is especially important for sites that have a lot of pages or contain a mega menu with many links.
+Without the ability to skip the navigation, website visitors using screen readers may become frustrated and leave without accessing the content they intended to read.

 Below you'll find a screenshot of a page from a sample blog site.
 If you visit the actual site, and immediately hit "tab", you'll see this option appear at the top of the page.